 Pertussis, or whooping cough, is a highly infectious disease of the respiratory tract caused by the gram-negative bacteria Bordetella pertussis.
-The disease is mainly transmitted via airborne droplets and is most commonly occurs in children.
-Typically, pertussis manifests in three stages, with the second and third stage characterized by an intense paroxysmal coughing that is followed by a distinctive whooping sound on inhalation and, in some cases, vomiting.
+The disease is mainly transmitted via airborne droplets and most commonly occurs in children.
+Typically, pertussis manifests in three stages, with the second and third stages characterized by intense paroxysmal coughing that is followed by a distinctive whooping sound on inhalation and, in some cases, vomiting.
 Young infants may not develop the typical cough, and often present with apnea and cyanosis instead.
 The disease is most often diagnosed via laboratory tests, especially detection of B. pertussis in bacterial culture.
 However, as test results may take time to obtain, treatment should be initiated as soon as clinical suspicion of pertussis arises.
 Subsequent management includes hospitalization of high-risk patients (e.g., infants) and antibiotic therapy with macrolides.
 These may lessen the length and severity of the disease if administered early, while also reducing infectivity and further disease transmission.
 Macrolides are also the drug of choice for post-exposure prophylaxis (PEP), which is recommended for all people with a recent history of exposure to pertussis.
 PEP is administered regardless of the individual immunization status, as both vaccination and prior infection may shorten the disease course, but do not provide full immunity.

-- Typically a childhood disease (particularly children aged < 1 year); however, older patients are increasingly affected
+- Typically a childhood disease (particularly children aged < 1 year); however, older patients are increasingly affected.

 Epidemiological data refers to the US, unless otherwise specified.

-- Pathogen: Bordetella pertussis is a gram‑negative, obligate aerobic coccobacillus
+- Pathogen: Bordetella pertussis is a gram‑negative, obligate aerobic coccobacillus.

 - Transmission: airborne droplet (through coughing); direct contact with oral or nasal secretions